attainu/backend-project-Nileshwar-Paul-au26/README.md

 To start the application type “$ npm run start” <br>
 Go to your browser  localhost:3001 <br>

-Different Routes Used in Our Application:-
+Different Routes Used in Our Application:- <br>
 Route &nbsp;&nbsp;&nbsp;Method	Description
 /	                    GET	    Login Page
 /logout	                GET	    Logout